MartinTheDragon/Nuclear-Tech-Mod-Remake/CONTRIBUTING.md

 Open source projects like this one live from contributors like you (potentially).
 If you want to contribute, we are very happy to hear so!

 You can contribute in different ways, be it bug reports, localization or even code contributions.
-All of these help the project greatly on its way to become a good mod.
+All of these help the project greatly on its way to becoming a good mod.
 Therefore, thanks a lot!

 ## Reporting Bugs